-490 hours of curriculum development spread among the elements of this proposal in the following way, listed in order of urgency:
+760 hours of curriculum development spread among the elements of this proposal in the following way:

 A. Create better links between the Principles of Technology curriculum to the programs served and additional programs that could be served.

-PH 091,2 Principles of Technology, Curriculum Development 50 hours

-Request: Carl Perkins 50 hours
+PH 091,2 Principles of Technology, Curriculum Development 50 hours Request: Carl Perkins 50 hours Request: Curriculum Development 50 hours

-B. Enhance the curriculum infrastructure for the Science Modeling Labs to expand with the capacity to become an integral part of a student's study of sustainability.

-GS 110,210 Science Modeling Labs 100, 200, Curriculum Development 70 hours
+B. Enhance the curriculum infrastructure for the Science Modeling Labs to expand with the capacity to become an integral part of a students study of sustainability.GS 110,210 Science Modeling Labs 100, 200, Curriculum Development 70 hours Request: Curriculum Development 70 hours